 5. Manage the conditions

-- If you plan carefully most of the potential problems the heat may cause might be managed before you've even left your house.
-Have you carefully checked the weather forecast?
-Is the route suitable?
+– If you plan carefully most of the potential problems the heat may cause might be managed before you’ve even left your house.
+The best advice on hyperthermia should get you to consider things like whether you have carefully checked the weather forecast?
+Is the route suitable for the conditions?
 Are the group prepped and appropriately equipped?
 Have you taken account of avoiding the hottest part of the day for that long ascent?
-And so on.....good planning is key.
+And so on…..good planning is key.

 – Don’t push yourself (or other party members) too hard in hot weather.
 Take regular breaks in the shade, drink regularly, cut the route short if needed (plan routes with escape options) and monitor the group carefully whilst out.